felixlopz/hubrise-test-task/content/apps/woocommerce/en/overview.md

 ## Description

-WooCommerce is an open source e-commerce platform, built on WordPress, designed for small to large-sized online merchants.
-Businesses can sell digital and physical products, manage inventory and shipping, take secure payments, and sort taxes automatically.
+WooCommerce is an open-source e-commerce platform, built on WordPress, specifically tailored for online merchants ranging from small to large-sized businesses.
+This platform enables businesses to sell both digital and physical products, manage inventory and shipping, process secure payments, and automatically handle taxes.

-WooCommerce is a plugin that must be installed on a WordPress website.
-While it offers a lot of features out of the box, you can also expand the functionality of WooCommerce via themes, plugins, extensions, or even by editing the plugin code itself.
+WooCommerce operates as a plugin that requires installation on a WordPress website.
+Despite providing a broad range of features natively, you have the option to enhance WooCommerce's functionality.
+This can be achieved through themes, additional plugins, extensions, or even by modifying the plugin's code directly.

-WooCommerce was launched in 2011.
-It is the most widely used e-commerce solution in 2020, powering 4 out of 10 online ordering websites.
+Since its launch in 2011, WooCommerce has become the most prevalent e-commerce solution.
+By 2020, it powered 4 out of every 10 online ordering websites, solidifying its position as a leading player in the online marketplace.

 ## Integration Features